SupratikSaha/Kaggle-Distracted-Driver-Detection/README.md

 On the private leader board this translates to a rank of 105 out of 1438 submissions

-This ranks in about top 7% of submissions
+This ranks in within top 7% of submissions

 ![My Submission](images/kaggle_submission_score.jpg)